babelouest/ulfius/API.md

 Using websocket requires [libgnutls](https://www.gnutls.org/).
 It also requires a recent version of [Libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/), at least 0.9.53.

-If you dont need or can't use this feature, you can disable it by adding the option `WEBSOCKETFLAG=-DU_DISABLE_WEBSOCKET` to the make command when you build Ulfius:
+If you don't need or can't use this feature, you can disable it by adding the option `WEBSOCKETFLAG=-DU_DISABLE_WEBSOCKET` to the make command when you build Ulfius:

 ```shell
 $ make WEBSOCKETFLAG=-DU_DISABLE_WEBSOCKET